-This release of DNA Center provides a mechanism to create a trusted communications link with Cisco Identity Services Engine (ISE) and permit the two applications to share data with one another in a secure manner.
-Once ISE is registered with DNA Center, any device ISE discovers, along with relevant configuration and other data, is pushed to DNA Center.
-Users can use either application to discover devices and then apply both DNA Center and ISE functions to them, as these devices will be exposed in both applications.
+This release of DNA Center provides a mechanism to create a trusted communications link with Cisco Identity Services Engine (ISE) and permits DNA Center to share data with ISE in a secure manner.
+Once ISE is registered with DNA Center, any device DNA Center discovers, along with relevant configuration and other data, is pushed to ISE.
+Users can use DNA Center to discover devices and then apply both DNA Center and ISE functions to them, as these devices will be exposed in both applications.
 DNA Center and ISE devices are all uniquely identified by their device names.

 Follow the steps below to integrate ISE with DNA Center.